taskiq-python/taskiq/docs/available-components/schedule-sources.md

 - `args` - args to use, when invoking the task.
 - `kwargs` - key-word arguments to use when invoking the task.
 - `labels` - additional labels to use when invoking the task.
+- `schedule_id` - unique identifier of the schedule.
+If not specified, a random uuid will be generated.

 To enable this source, just add it to the list of sources: